sonic-net/SONiC/doc/sfp-cmis/cmis-init.md

   The datapath should be re-initialized in the following scenarios

-  - Transceiver insertion
+  - Transceiver insertion detection
-  - Port mode update that requires a CMIS application code update (e.g Dynamic Port Breakout, outside the scope of this document)
-  - Port speed update that requires a CMIS application code update

-  When the CMIS is in **INSERTED** state, the datapath re-initialization should be skipped and transitioned to **READY** state if all the following checkers are positive
+    When a CMIS transceiver insertion is detected, it will be placed in **INSERTED** state, the datapath re-initialization should be skipped and directly transitioned to **READY** state if all the following checkers are positive

-  - The operational application code matches the desired application mode derived from the port configurations in the CONFIG_DB/APPL_DB
+    - The operational application code matches the desired application mode derived from the current port configurations in the CONFIG_DB/APPL_DB
     - The datapath state is **DataPathActivated(4)**
     - The configuration error is **ConfigSuccess(1)**
+  - Port mode changes that require a CMIS application code update (e.g Dynamic Port Breakout, outside the scope of this document)
+  - Port speed changes that require a CMIS application code update

 ## sonic-platform-common/sonic_platform_base/sfp_base.py